trentlarson/endorser-ch/sql/README.md

 CREATE INDEX project_endTime ON project_claim(endTime);
 CREATE INDEX project_resultIdentifier ON project_claim(resultIdentifier);

-CREATE TABLE registration (
+-- cache table, for quick retrieval of claims with type RegisterAction CREATE TABLE registration (
     did CHARACTER(100) PRIMARY KEY, -- DID of the registered entity; did:peer are 58 chars agent CHARACTER(100), -- DID of the registering entity; did:peer are 58 chars